This worksheet explains the accessibility settings available when creating a questionnaire.

 Using a weight matrix, Snap has the ability to differentiate between responses to a particular question as being correct or incorrect.

-Snap includes a number of operations and functions specifically designed to help in analyzing dates.
+Snap includes a number of operations and functions specifically designed to help in Analyzing dates.

-This month’s survey workshop describes how to export data from Snap to Microsoft Excel and other applications in simple steps.
+How to export data from Snap to Microsoft Excel and other applications in simple steps.